Chapter 4: Construction Details, Section 72: Slope Protection

-Ensure that the contractor places the fabric before placing the rock slope protection.
+Make sure that the contractor places the fabric before placing the rock slope protection.
 Refer to Section 4-96, “Geosynthetics,” of this manual for guidelines on inspecting and accepting rock slope protection fabric.
 Observe closely during rock placement to detect any damage to the fabric.

-Ensure the equipment used during spreading does not crack the rock.
+Check that the equipment used during spreading does not crack the rock.